 Benefits at Scale

-Imagine for a moment: if the pilot program was able to collect 28 tons of glass in just the first few months, what could that look like if every household, restaurant, bar, brewery, and winery in Erie County dropped their recyclable glass into a big blue box instead of a trash bag?
+Imagine for a moment: if the pilot program was able to collect almost 100 tons of glass in just the first several months, what could that look like if every household, restaurant, bar, brewery, and winery in Erie County dropped their recyclable glass into a big blue box instead of a trash bag?
 That would keep hundreds of thousands of tons of glass out of the landfills.
 Even more, glass is infinitely recyclable and requires lower temperatures to process than raw minerals used to make new glass, making it more economical for manufacturers and better for our environment.

 Looking to the Future